The-uncanny-valley/BatteryWidget/README.md

 * **Accessibility first** – designed for people who don’t see well.
 * Built with **XML layouts** and **Kotlin** for simplicity and performance.

+## ⚠️ Important Note

+Due to Android system restrictions to preserve battery life, the widget will update automatically approximately every **30 minutes** when the device is idle.
+You can always **tap the widget** to force an immediate manual update and see the current battery level.

 ## How to Use

 1. Go to the project repository: [BatteryWidget on GitHub](https://github.com/The-uncanny-valley/BatteryWidget).